supertestnet/songs/lyrics/who-wrote-the-code.md

 I'd like to be her pal
 She made me sure my coins belong to me (yeah)

-Each time I send my coins
+When I send my coins
 "Child pays for parent, bump replace by fee"
 Sets me so at ease, ‘cause I know
 That every time a block’s mined